UPCOMING: Jangle Bells – A Rough Trade Shops Christmas Selection (12/08/2023)

 Elefant Records

-Buy: CD | 7″ | iTunes
+Buy: BandcampCD | 7″ | iTunes

 icon

 I don’t have much time, so I grabbed a short one for this review.
 Happy New Year 2008 is out-of-print, and unavailable via Elefant, but still out there for purchase.
-Nothing really dates it 2008, so no worries about that.
+Nothing really dates it to 2008, so no worries about that.

 Anyone familiar with the Elefant label will not be surprised by this indie pop groove.
 The School kicks it off with “Kiss You in the Snow,” which is a perfectly passable song.
-Light, happy and generally a good time.
+Light, happy, and generally a good time.
 Coming in at 2:18, it is the perfect time – any longer and the saccharine sweetness might wear a bit… but they hit it well.

 The second track by Helen Love is probably the one that you’ll come to with the highest expectations, if only for the title, “Joey Ramone Snowman.”
 Unfortunately, this is the worst song on the album.
 It sounds like a child is slightly autotuned… and the spoken-word-singing by a child is not only annoying, but ANNOYING.
 Sorry to be so brutal… but really.
-Its just not enjoyable.
+It’s just not enjoyable.

-Corazón contributes a song in spanish, which is quite appropriate for a spanish label.
+Corazón contributes a song in Spanish, which is quite appropriate for a Spanish label.
 My Little Airport rounds out the disc with a song in Japanese, leaving only the twee-loving Swedes missing from this international celebration of the indie pop new year.
 With both tracks, the music is quite pleasant, but they don’t catch me as others have in the past.
 I don’t need to know what people are singing – if the music is engaging enough, that is all you really need.
 Not quite there.

 Bottom Line: Cheap, but nothing truly amazing.
 The School track keeps this afloat.
 2.6/5